calcuis/option-randomization/README.md

 ## option randomization mode

-For a testing item with two or more options (i.e., four options below):
+For a testing item with two or more options (i.e., four options below as an example):

 a. option 1